Opportunity at National Institute of Standards and Technology (NIST)

 Information Technology Laboratory, Applied and Computational Mathematics Division

 Please note: This Agency only participates in the February and August reviews.

 Machine Learning (ML) and artificial intelligence (AI) are beginning to broadly impact physics: from probing the evolution of galaxies to calculating quantum wave functions to discovering new states of matter.
 This postdoctoral research opportunity centers on developing autonomous ML-driven systems for measurement, calibration, and control of quantum systems and quantum computing platforms.

-Working closely with scientists in the Physics Measurement Laboratory at NIST, as well as external collaborators, a successful candidate will extend our recently developed ML-driven autonomous systems for state assessment, calibration, and control of quantum information science systems.
-This work will specifically focus on combining ML algorithms for in situ classification of laboratory quantum systems, in real-time, during the operating experiment.
-The candidate will develop custom optimization algorithms, leading to an automated control protocol.
+Working closely with scientists in the Physics Measurement Laboratory at NIST and external collaborators, a successful candidate will extend our recently developed ML-driven autonomous systems for state assessment, calibration, and control of quantum information science systems.
+This work will specifically focus on combining ML algorithms with classical data analysis and control techniques to develop robust in situ (i.e., in real-time, during the operating experiment) assessment of laboratory quantum systems.
+The candidate will develop custom optimization algorithms that combine ML with domain knowledge to establish fully automated control protocol.
 The proposed protocols will be implemented and validated experimentally.
-Current applications of interest include, but are not limited to, tunable quantum dots and cold atom systems.
+Current applications of interest include, but are not limited to, semiconductor quantum dots and cold atom systems.